BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 ### Problem Overview

-In this report, we address the challenge of wildlife species classification using the Animals-10 dataset, which comprises approximately 28,000 images across ten categories: dog, cat, horse, spider, butterfly, chicken, sheep, cow, squirrel and elephant.
+In this report, I address the challenge of wildlife species classification using the Animals-10 dataset, which comprises approximately 28,000 images across ten categories: dog, cat, horse, spider, butterfly, chicken, sheep, cow, squirrel and elephant.
 Accurate classification of animal species from images is crucial in various fields, including ecology, wildlife conservation and biodiversity monitoring.
 Automating this process through machine learning models can significantly enhance the efficiency of data analysis and decision-making in these domains.

 ### Importance of Pre-processing